hae-sung-oh/hae-sung-oh.github.io/itcamp.md

 ---

 # About Creative IT Camp
-POSTECH Creative IT Engineering holds academic camps every summer session for high school students.
+POSTECH Convergence IT Engineering holds academic camps every summer session for high school students.

 I volunteered as a team leader, photographer, and video editor in 2016, and 2018.